C-Kennelly/H5_DataPipeline/README.md

 These values are stored as JSON fields inside the database, and names are paired with the team they were on when they completed the match, allowing for analysis later.

 # Transform #
 In the Transform stage, we have all the data that we need to perform calculations.
 So now we need to massage the data into a usable format.
-For the most part, that means doing the analysis we are interested in doing.
+For the most part, that means doing the aggregation.

 ### Meet the Clanalyzer, who tags battles that clans participated in ###
 Our next Assistant is the Clanalyzer, who looks through match participants and then tags the battles that were "clan battles."
 The definition for this is set in the config tables, but it comes down to a match participation threshold... if one team was made up of x% players from one company, then they get to tag the match.
 So if it is set at 0.75, then your team gets a clan battle if 3 out of 4 members were on your team, or 6 out of 8.

-Free for all is excluded from this system, of course.
+Free for all is excluded from this system, of course, as *every* match would be a clan battle.

 # Load #
 Finally, for the Load stage, we have the data ready to go.
 It's time to get it into the applicatin database where it can be consumed.